jpetazzo/critmux/README.md

 or when doing ``docker stop`` on the container, we end up saving its state.

+## Requirements

+You need a fairly recent kernel.
+Debian's 3.14 works; some people reported that 3.13 didn't.

+AUFS won't work.

 [ASCII video demo]: https://asciinema.org/a/9889
 [CRIU]: http://criu.org/
 [Docker]: http://www.docker.com/